 Beta version launched for public testing.
 The first 200 films are uploaded and made available

-In the beta version you will be able to rent movies, paying with ether (ETH).
+In the beta version the users are able to rent movies, paying both with ether (ETH) and fiat payment methods such as credit cards and PayPal.
 This version is a Proof-Of-Concept for both the film industry and the crypto community as it demonstrates how the process works and helps film companies adapt to crypto economy.
 It also helps us to build a community of early adopters and to receive very valuable feedback from our first users.

 Sam holds a degree in Applied Mathematics from Moscow University of Economics and Statistics.
 He moved to Gothenburg, Sweden in 1991 and worked as a software engineer and a CTO for several Swedish companies until 1996 when he started a film distribution company Maywin Media / Cinema Without Borders, which became a leading force of independent and arthouse film distribution in the territory of former USSR where it released over 600 films in the course of 20 years.
 Sam also produced and co-produced 5 motion pictures and hosted a prime-time TV show about modern and classic cinema.

 Pavel holds a Bachelor's degree in Mathematics and Computer Science, and a Masters degree in Software Engineering.
 He has more than 10 years of professional experience in different domains including the telecom industry.
 Before founding Cinezen, he worked for Telia Company developing one of the biggest VOD platforms in Scandinavia.
 Pavel is a blockchain enthusiast and member of the Gothenburg Ethereum community.

 Staffan is a Chartered Accountant with over 30 years experience in audit and corporate finance including employment in one of the Big Four audit firms in Sweden.
 He holds a Master's Degree from Gothenburg School of Business Economics and Law.
 Staffan is also a co-author of several popular books monitoring business management and administration.